-In the last 100 years Asheville has undergone a tremendous transformation.
-From a sleepy town in the mountains, where patients cured tuberculosis, to a booming tourist attraction, Asheville’s transformation reached its peak in the 1920s, when streets were paved, high risers built, old buildings torn down and hills leveled to make room for grander structures.
+In the last 100 years, Asheville has undergone a tremendous transformation.
+From a sleepy town in the mountains, where patients cured tuberculosis, to a booming tourist attraction, Asheville’s transformation reached its peak in the 1920s, when streets were paved, high risers built, old buildings were torn down, and hills leveled to make room for grander structures.
 During that time Asheville became the third largest city in North Carolina just behind Charlotte and Wilmington.

-But this building frenzy ended very abruptly with the stock market crash in 1929 and the following depression.
-Building projects were canceled and public life slowed down considerably.
+However, this building frenzy ended very abruptly with the stock market crash in 1929 and the following depression.
+Building projects were canceled, and public life slowed down considerably.

-Instead of defaulting on the debt or selling the buildings, the Commissioners wisely made the decision to pay the debt off over a 50-year period.
+Instead of defaulting on the debt or selling the buildings, the Commissioners wisely decided to pay the debt off over 50 years.

 From the Great Depression to the 1980s growth in the region was slow.
 As public funds were scarce, many of Asheville’s buildings in the downtown area remained unaltered and were therefore preserved.
 Asheville now enjoys the most impressive collection of Art Deco style buildings in the U.S.

-It was in the 1980s, when Asheville started to slowly re-emerge as a tourist destination.
-Asheville had become known to many artists, who established themselves in the city, attracting even more artists over the years, which led to the creation of the vibrant arts community we know today.
+In the 1980s, finally, Asheville started to re-emerge as a tourist destination.
+Attracted by cheap rent and plenty of housing, many artists came to the city kickstarting the vibrant arts community we know today.
 In the last 30 years, Asheville developed into a lively, charming city, which many visitors loved so much that they adopted Asheville as their new home.

 The arrival of the railroad in October of 1880 made Asheville easily accessible to visitors and tourists and turned the lovely mountain town, almost overnight, to one of the most prosperous resort communities in the U.S.

-When construction began on George Vanderbilt’s Biltmore Estate, many skilled craftsmen and famous architects came to Asheville such as Hunt, Olmsted and Smith.
+When construction began on George Vanderbilt’s Biltmore Estate, many skilled artisans and famous architects came to Asheville such as Hunt, Olmsted, and Smith.
 Some moved on later, but some stayed in Asheville and influenced the architectural development of the rapidly growing city.

-Despite being very painful in the short term, the decision to honor its debt, preserved Asheville’s amazing collection of historic buildings in downtown.
+Despite being very painful in the short term, the decision to honor its debt preserved Asheville’s extensive collection of historic buildings in downtown.

-These historic buildings, representing a time-period of rapid change, creativity and splendor, became in the 1980s one of the corner stones of Asheville’s re-emergence as a popular tourist destination.
+These historic buildings, representing a period of rapid change, creativity, and splendor, became in the 1980s one of the cornerstones of Asheville’s re-emergence as a popular tourist destination.

 In the 1920s the S&W Cafeteria was a newly emerging restaurant type, which originated on the West Coast.
 It was designed for speed, convenience and comfort.
 Architect Douglas Ellington designed the building and gave it a modern Art Deco look.
 The S&W Cafeteria is probably the finest example of an Art Deco style building in Asheville.